How Little Green Light subscriptions are billed

 January: Customer subscribes based on the 2500 tier.

-March: The account increases to the next tier of 5000 constituents, and subscription fee increases from $39/month to $49/month.
+March: The account increases to the next tier of 5000 constituents, and subscription fee increases from $45/month to $60/month.

 November: The subscription payment has been depleted and a new invoice is issued, meaning the original subscription payment did not last 12 months.

 2. An account that moves to a lower tier

-March: The account moves into the lower tier of 2500 constituents, so the subscription fee decreases to $39/month.
+March: The account moves into the lower tier of 2500 constituents, so the subscription fee decreases to $45/month.

-December: $100 remains from the original paid subscription credited amount, so LGL won't issue an invoice for another two months, meaning the original subscription payment covered more than one year of usage.
+December: A credit remains from the original pre-payment, so LGL won't issue an invoice until that credit is depleted, meaning the original subscription payment covered more than one year of usage.